scala/scala/06-basic-declarations-and-definitions.md

 <!-- TODO: handle type aliases -->

 References to the type parameters in
-[object-private or object-protected values, variables, or methods](#modifiers) of the class are not checked for their variance position.
+[object-private or object-protected values, types, variables, or methods](#modifiers) of the class are not checked for their variance position.
 In these members the type parameter may appear anywhere without restricting its legal variance annotations.